Steps to importing vehicles, machinery, or parts

 The place of inspection depends on the method of shipping.
 Items that are not imported in a sea container are inspected at the place of arrival – the airport or port.
 Items arriving in air containers and sea containers are usually inspected at a transitional facility or at a place of first arrival.

-Other government agencies may also want to inspect your vehicle – for example, the New Zealand Transport Agency or the New Zealand Customs Service.
+Other government agencies may also want to inspect your vehicle before or after biosecurity clearance is given – for example, the New Zealand Transport Agency or the New Zealand Customs Service.